NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/MultimodalRegistration/README.md

    - **Automated MRI Segmentation:**
      - Train a model to automate the segmentation process of MRI images.
    - **Elastix-Based Registration:**
-     - Use Elastix to train a model specifically for the registration between MRI and CBCT images based on the segmentation.
+     - Use Elastix to do the registration between MRI and CBCT images based on the segmentation.
+           - Invert MRI to facilitate the registration process with Elastix.
 3. **Validate:**
    - Validate the best method accuracy through rigorous testing against established benchmarks.